Making Friends in Japan: How to Overcome Cultural Differences

 In Japan, social interactions are influenced by the uchi-soto concept.
 This is the difference between social insiders (uchi) and social outsiders (soto).

 I have personally experienced this for myself.
 Japanese people around me have taken up to a year to feel comfortable enough to finally approach me.
-In some cases, I have heard about foreign workers who have been completely left out of coworker social gatherings for extended periods.
-Understanding this dynamic is important because it will help you to understand where you stand when you start to meet people in Japan.
+Also, I have known foreign workers who have been completely left out of coworker social gatherings for many months.

 But how do you go from the 'outside' to the 'inside' of the friendship circle?
 To do that, you need to understand the importance of Japanese group harmony.

 Japanese group harmony, known as wa (和), is a cornerstone of Japanese culture.
-Japanese society values the following:
+In fact, a lot of Japanese behavior is shaped by the central idea of preserving group harmony.

-The presence of foreigners in a group is sometimes seen by Japanese people as disturbing the balance of the groups harmony, such as a workplace.
-In cases when Japanese people do react in this way, it is not uncommon for them to become resentful of the person who caused the social disturbance.
+Foreigners are not always welcomed into groups of Japanese people.
+In fact, the presence of foreigners can be seen by many Japanese people as disturbing the balance of group harmony.
+This can also happen in the workplace.
+In cases when Japanese people do react in this way, they can become resentful of the person who caused the social disturbance.

-If you're interested in finding out more about Japanese social behavior, I recommend checking out the following articles:
+If you're interested in finding out more about Japanese social behavior, I recommend to find out how Japanese people see foreigners and discover 'honne vs tatemae', the Japanese concept of self.

 Language barriers can be a significant obstacle when making friends in Japan.
 Some Japanese people will avoid foreigners out of fear that they will have to speak English with them, which they often lack confidence.